A calm treatment room prepared for a potentially painful RF microneedling session.

 First, the heat causes the existing collagen fibers in your skin to contract and tighten.
 This can create a subtle, immediate firming effect.
 More importantly, this thermal energy signals your skin cells to get to work building new, healthy collagen over the following weeks and months.
 This process, known as neocollagenesis, is what truly remodels your skin from within, leading to long-term improvements in skin texture, tightness, and overall youthfulness.

-Let’s Be Honest: Does RF Microneedling Hurt?
+The Big Question: Does RF Microneedling Hurt?

 If you’ve spent any time researching RF microneedling, you’ve probably seen wildly different answers to this question.
 Some people say it’s a breeze, while others compare it to, well, much more intense experiences.
 So, what’s the real story?
 The honest answer is: it depends.
 Pain is incredibly subjective, and what feels like a minor annoyance to one person could be genuinely uncomfortable for another.